-You can enrol in a postgraduate programme in Australia if you have obtained a bachelor degree in the corresponding field.
-And if you have a bachelor degree from some other country, it needs to recognised by the Australian Framework.|
+You can enrol in a postgraduate programme in Australia if you have obtained a bachelor's degree in the corresponding field.
+And if you have a bachelor's degree from another country, the Australian Qualification Framework must recognise it.

 |Vocational Education and Training (VET)

-|The Australian vocational education and training (VET) qualification provide a pathway to enter a university or workforce.
+|The Australian vocational education and training (VET) qualification provides a pathway to enter a university or workforce.

 |Technical and Further Education (TAFE)

 Technical and Further Education (TAFE) is very popular in Australia.
 It offers a wide range of courses and is a practical substitute for tertiary education.

 |MBA and Management Education

-MBA and management education in Australia includes internationally recognised degrees that offer theoretical as well as practical knowledge to students to help them understand how people and policies work within the business industry and in the broader community.
+MBA and management education in Australia includes internationally recognised degrees that offer students theoretical and practical knowledge to help them understand how people and policies work within the business industry and in the broader community.